new-foundation/newcoin-core-agent/README.md

 </details>
 \
 \
-## 🚀 Quick start: Create a New Agent with a Single Command
+## 🚀 Create a New Agent with a Single Command

-Use `npx` to create a new project from a template.
-The command has the following structure:
+Use `npx` to create a new project from a template:

 ```bash
 npx @newcoin-core/agent --template <template-name> [project-name]